-Ping’s braised fish maw with crabmeat outstands the same delicacy you can find in other Chinese-Thai restaurants in Bangkok.
-Putting in front of me this flamingly hot claypot of fish maw, it’s irresistible.
-Spooning up a mouthful of fish maw and the broth, it wasn’t difficult to tell the most obvious characteristic of the broth – flavoursome and thick.
-It’s full of the essence of pork ribs and chicken.
-Coming from a Chinese family originally from Guangzhou, a province famous for million kinds of healthy soup, it’s effortless to tell how many hours of boiling and simmering have been put into making this premium broth.
-Most importantly, there is no need to even put a tiny pinch of starch to thicken the broth.
+Ping’s braised fish maw with crabmeat outstands the same delicacy you can find in other Chinese restaurants in Bangkok.
+Putting in front of me this flamingly hot clay pot of fish maw, it’s simply irresistible.
+Spooning up a mouthful of fish maw and the broth, it wasn’t difficult to tell the most obvious characteristic of the broth – it’s full of the essence of pork ribs and chicken.
+Coming from a Chinese family originally from Guangzhou, a province famous for million kinds of healthy soup, it’s effortless for me to tell how many hours of boiling and simmering have been put into making this premium broth.
 Its flavour leads me to ponder how many trials and errors the chef has gone through to reach such perfect taste.

 Who’s Jacqueline Sim?

 I am definitely thrilled to have tried this perfectly-tasted braised fish maw recommended by Jacqueline Sim.
 Meeting Jacqueline for the very first time, I was impressed by her stamina and passion devoted to Ping’s Restaurant Group, which was founded by her father Joe Sim.
 Her course to acquiring the expertise in being a successful restauranteur resonates how the premium broth of the braised fish maw is cooked.
 Time and experiences have carved and sculpted Jacqueline into a seasoned restauranteur, a tigress who is ready to expand the restaurant group with her own vision and aspirations.